YinkaOlusola/sentiment-analysis/Streamlit/README.md

 #### Streamlit

-Streamlit is a framework based off Python Programming language that is used to build interactive web applications for Data Science and Machine Learning projects.
+Streamlit is a framework based on Python Programming language that is used to build interactive web applications for Data Science and Machine Learning projects.

 In its own words:
 > Streamlit ... is the easiest way for data scientists and machine learning engineers to create beautiful, performant apps in only a few hours!
 All in pure Python.
 All for free.